1978 smallpox outbreak in the United Kingdom: Parker's illness and death

 On 11 August 1978, Parker (who had been vaccinated against smallpox in 1966, but not since) fell ill; she had a headache and pains in her muscles.
 She developed spots that were thought to be a benign rash, or chickenpox.
 On 20 August at 3 pm, she was admitted to East Birmingham Hospital and a clinical diagnosis of Variola major, the most serious type of smallpox, was made by consultant Alasdair Geddes.

-By this time the rash had spread and covered all Parker's body, including the palms of her hands and soles of her feet, and it was confluent on her face.
+By this time the rash had spread and covered all Parker's body, including the palms of her hands and soles of her feet, and it was confluent (i.e. the lesions had merged) on her face.
 At 10 pm she was on her way to Catherine-de-Barnes Isolation Hospital near Solihull.
 By 11 pm all her close contacts, including her parents, were placed in quarantine.
 Her parents were later also transferred to Catherine-de-Barnes.
 The next day, poxvirus infection was confirmed by Henry Bedson, then Head of the Smallpox laboratory at the Medical School, by electron microscopy of vesicle fluid, which Geddes had sampled from Parker's rash.
-(Samples of the fluid were also collected by a biomedical scientist for examination at the Regional Virus Laboratory, which was in East Birmingham Hospital).
+Samples of the fluid were also collected by a biomedical scientist for examination at the Regional Virus Laboratory, which was in East Birmingham Hospital.
 Parker died of smallpox at Catherine-de-Barnes on 11 September 1978.
 She was the last recorded person to die from smallpox.

 Special disease control measures had to be put into place for Parker's funeral.
-Ron Fleet from Sheldon, who at the time of Parker's death worked for Solihull funeral director Bastocks and later for the BBC at Pebble Mill, recalled that he was told that authorities would not allow the body to be stored in a fridge in case the virus managed to multiply:
+Ron Fleet from Sheldon, who at the time of Parker's death worked for Solihull funeral director Bastocks and later for the BBC at Pebble Mill, recalled that he was told that authorities "would not allow the body to be stored in a fridge in case the virus managed to multiply":

 Concerns over the survival of infectious virus in Parker's body were well-founded, and at the inquest the coroner, who signed Parker's cremation certificate, disallowed an autopsy for safety reasons.